-There is no doubt that the financial sector is in a phase of change, which will not only be shaped by stricter regulatory requirements but will also be decisively transformed by technological progress.
+There is no doubt that the financial sector is in a phase of change, which will be shaped by stricter regulatory requirements and be decisively transformed by technological progress.
 Digitalization is now finding its way into all business areas of the financial institutions’ cosmos and will fundamentally change today's conventional organizational structures of a financial institution.

 The definition of "Big" refers to the three "V" dimensions.